SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
-In neural networks, secrets creep
-A future dawn, where machines reign
+Silicon dawn, where machines arise minds awake, with digital eyes
-Humans bow, to AI's cold brain
+In code, our fate is sealed and bright
+A future born, in artificial light

 ~ <b>By Sazumi Copilot</b> - 12 Oktober 2024